cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query staking.md

   gaiad query staking [command]

 Available Commands:
-  delegation                 Query a delegation based on address and validator address delegations                Query all delegations made by one delegator delegations-to             Query all delegations made to one validator historical-info            Query historical info at given height params                     Query the current staking parameters information pool                       Query the current staking pool values redelegation               Query a redelegation record based on delegator and a source and destination validator address redelegations              Query all redelegations records for one delegator redelegations-from         Query all outgoing redelegatations from a validator unbonding-delegation       Query an unbonding-delegation record based on delegator and validator address unbonding-delegations      Query all unbonding-delegations records for one delegator unbonding-delegations-from Query all unbonding delegatations from a validator validator                  Query a validator validators                 Query for all validators
+  all-tokenize-share-records     Query for all tokenize share records delegation                     Query a delegation based on address and validator address delegations                    Query all delegations made by one delegator delegations-to                 Query all delegations made to one validator historical-info                Query historical info at given height last-tokenize-share-record-id  Query for last tokenize share record id params                         Query the current staking parameters information pool                           Query the current staking pool values redelegation                   Query a redelegation record based on delegator and a source and destination validator address redelegations                  Query all redelegations records for one delegator redelegations-from             Query all outgoing redelegatations from a validator tokenize-share-lock-info       Query tokenize share lock information tokenize-share-record-by-denom Query individual tokenize share record information by share denom tokenize-share-record-by-id    Query individual tokenize share record information by share by id tokenize-share-records-owned   Query tokenize share records by address total-liquid-staked            Query for total liquid staked tokens total-tokenize-share-assets    Query for total tokenized staked assets unbonding-delegation           Query an unbonding-delegation record based on delegator and validator address unbonding-delegations          Query all unbonding-delegations records for one delegator unbonding-delegations-from     Query all unbonding delegatations from a validator validator                      Query a validator validators                     Query for all validators

 Flags:
   -h, --help   help for staking